JRMurr/JRMurr.github.io/data/blog/type-safe-groupby-in-typescript.md

 // test = Record<PropertyKey, Foo[]>
 ```

-This works by only letting you pass in functions that return `PropertyKey`, but typescript does not seem to narrow the types.
-In this case `test` should be `Record<number, Foo[]>` since TS _should_ infer the return type of the grouping function.
-If you know how to improve this function to make the return type narrow properly feel free to leave an issue/pr on my [blog's GitHub](https://github.com/JRMurr/JRMurr.github.io)!
+This works by only letting you pass in functions that return `PropertyKey`, and typescript even narrows the types.
+In this case `test` is `Record<number, Foo[]>` since TS infers the return type of the grouping function.

+If you know how to improve this function further feel free to leave an issue/pr on my [blog's GitHub](https://github.com/JRMurr/JRMurr.github.io)!